-The Academic Resource & Writing Center (ARWC) assists students with documented disabilities by helping them advocate for themselves and by helping coordinate reasonable academic accommodations with teaching faculty.
-The ARWC also trains peer writing mentors and tutors who are available to help all students grow as writers and scholars.
-The ARWC is open during the traditional academic year only and is located on the first floor of the Good Library.
+The Academic Success Center (ASC) promotes independent, life-long learning for all students of Goshen College.
+The ASC assists students with documented disabilities by helping them advocate for themselves and by helping coordinate reasonable academic accommodations with teaching faculty.
+The ASC trains peer writing mentors and tutors who are available to help all students grow as writers and scholars.
+The center is open during the traditional academic year only and is located in the Good Library.